Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - [Zip]
   - Create zips.

 Installation
 ------------

 See general end user documentation for [installing a module].

-This module requires the modules [Common] and [Cron], that should be installed first.
+This module requires the module [Common], that should be installed first.

+The module [Cron] is recommended for advanced scheduling, but not required: the module can clean sessions and run scheduled tasks independently via page loads.

 The module uses external libraries, so use the release zip to install it, or use and init the source.